-The floorspace of the extensions proposed equates to an increase of some 150% in that of the main stone building and would therefore completely overwhelm the existing property and lead to a detrimental visual impact, which is contrary to Policy RD 3.
-The form of the extensions is not considered sympathetic to the simple original structure, wrapping around it and introducing a large double gable feature out of character with the original.
-The use of render on the scale proposed immediately up against the stone of the original building would also change the character of the original.
-Officers consider the scheme is clearly contrary to RD3 and PSE4 (whichever are deemed relevant to the application) and that it would not make a positive contribution to the landscape or respect the architectural / historic features of the original stone structure, contrary to the intentions of both policies.
+The original scheme was not considered acceptable having regard to key tests of RD3, and PSE4 as it involved a floorspace increase of some 150% on top of that of the main stone building (100% on top of the original main building and attached outrigger), introducing a large double gable feature, wrapping around three sides of the original, adversely impacting on its character and appearance.
+This was considered to completely overwhelm the existing property.
+Officers considered the scheme was clearly contrary to RD3 (and PSE4, whichever are deemed relevant to the application) and that it would not make a positive contribution to the landscape or respect the architectural / historic features of the original stone structure, contrary to the intentions of both policies.